Convention for implementing entrypoints

 #endif LLVM_LIBC_SRC_CTYPE_ISALPHA_H

-Notice that the isalpha function declaration is nested inside the namespace LIBC_NAMESPACE.
-All implementation constructs in LLVM-libc are declared within the namespace LIBC_NAMESPACE.
+Notice that the isalpha function declaration is nested inside the namespace LIBC_NAMESPACE_DECL.
+All implementation constructs in LLVM-libc are declared within the namespace LIBC_NAMESPACE_DECL.

 .cpp File Structure